oracle/python-cx_Oracle/doc/module.rst

    time module for details).

-.. function:: makedsn(host, port, sid)
+.. function:: makedsn(host, port, sid, [service_name])

    Return a string suitable for use as the dsn for the connect() method.
 This string is identical to the strings that are defined by the Oracle names server or defined in the tnsnames.ora file.
+If you wish to use the service name instead of the sid, do not include a value for the parameter sid and use the keyword parameter service_name instead.

    .. note::